 Tips

-- Add a cinnamon stick while boiling for a spiced version.
+- Add a cinnamon stick during boiling for a warm spice note.

 Nutrition